All-Hands-AI/OpenHands/docs/modules/usage/how-to/custom-sandbox-guide.md

 ## Create Your Docker Image

-To create a custom Docker image, you can use any base image that supports your requirements.
-While Debian-based images are common, they're not strictly required.
+To create a custom Docker image, it must be Debian based.

 For example, if you want OpenHands to have `ruby` installed, you could create a `Dockerfile` with the following content: